 When you are looking to install a new boiler, it can be confusing to know which boiler is best for you.
 The main three types you will come across are Combi, System and Conventional.
 While you may be familiar with these terms, how familiar are you with what they actually mean?
-To help make things a little clearer, we have created a handy guide.
+To help make things a little clearer, the team at Beales Services have created a very useful guide so you can learn all about the different types of boilers.

-However, conventional boilers can easily meet a high demand for hot water, so are perfect for homes with several bathrooms.
+However, conventional boilers can easily meet the high demand for hot water, so are perfect for homes with several bathrooms.
 They are also good for homes with low water pressure.

 Similar to a conventional boiler, system boilers have a cylinder that is usually located in an upstairs cupboard.
 As a result, they have similar downsides when it comes to insulating the cylinder.
 However, they require much less space which is perfect for homes with a high demand for hot water but less available space.